 Substitute the mosquitoes in amber for some studio execs and a soft reboot, and you’ve got the gist: 2015’s Jurassic World and this year’s Jurassic World: Fallen Kingdom have revived the once-extinct 90s franchise.
 The Jurassic Park franchise is back, complete with all of the dinosaurs-escape-and-eat-everyone action that you crave.
 And I don’t know about you, but I crave plenty of that.

 I crave it so much, in fact, that writing about one Jurassic Park movie was not enough.
 No, I needed more, which is why I have set out to rank all of the Jurassic Park movies from worst to best.
-Below, we’ll relive the highs and the lows of the franchise, which has given us at least one all-time great blockbuster and at least one movie that was bad enough to (temporarily) render the franchise extinct.
+To celebrate Jurassic World: Fallen Kingdom's release, we're reliving all the highs and the lows of the previous four films.
 So please keep your arms and legs inside of the product-placed Jeeps and enjoy our tour of the Jurassic Park movies.

 Jurassic Park III (2001)